cmu-mmml/cmu-mmml.github.io/README.md

 - [Advanced Topics in MMML](https://cmu-multicomp-lab.github.io/adv-mmml-course/spring2022/)
 - [Talking to Robots](https://talkingtorobots.com/11-851/)

 The course was created in Spring 2016 by LP Morency, co-taught with Tadas Baltrusaitis.
-The course was completely revamped in Fall 2022, by LP Morency with help from Paul Liang, to follow the updated taxonomy of technical challenges in multimodal ML [link](https://arxiv.org/abs/2209.03430).
+The course was completely revamped in Fall 2022, by LP Morency and Paul Liang, to follow the updated taxonomy of technical challenges in multimodal ML [link](https://arxiv.org/abs/2209.03430).
 The syllabus and material are slightly each semester, primarily to incorporate new emerging research topics, but the structure of the course remains the same.
 The instructors are:

 - [LP Morency](http://multicomp.cs.cmu.edu/)
 - [Yonatan Bisk](https://yonatanbisk.com/)